• Skip to primary navigation

 pouring beef broth into crock pot with other ingredients

-• Add the beef to the crock pot and cook on low for 5 hours.
+• Add the beef to the crock pot and cook for 5 hours on low.

 adding sliced beef to the crock pot

-• At the 5-hour mark, mix two tablespoons of cornstarch with ¼ cup cold water in a small bowl until smooth.
-Pour the cornstarch mixture into the crock pot and mix well.
+• At the 5-hour mark, whisk 2 tablespoons of cornstarch with ยผ cup cold water in a small bowl until smooth.
+Pour the cornstarch slurry into the crock pot and mix well.

 adding a corn starch slurry to the cooked meat

-• Add about 2-3 cups of broccoli.
-You can add other vegetables at this point, also.
+• Add about 2-3 cups of frozen or fresh broccoli florets.
+You can also add other vegetables like drained water chestnuts or snap peas.

 adding frozen broccoli to the cooked meat in the crock pot